bhoreal/docs.bhoreal.com/docs/start.md

 - Additional annotated examples for others to follow
 - Additional content that would help provide a complete understanding of the Bhoreal controller

 Making a contribution is as simple as forking this [repository](https://github.com/bhoreal/docs.bhoreal.com/tree/master/docs), making edits to your fork, and contributing those edits as a pull request.
-For more information on how to make a pull request, see https://help.github.com/.
+For more information on how to make a pull request, see [github help](https://help.github.com/).

 Atributions
 ---